 Hot Fishing Spots

 Four Lakes is 186-acres containing four small man-made lakes.
 This is the District’s most popular fishing area.
-Fish stocked include: bluegills, channel catfish, largemouth bass, walleye, brown bullheads, redear sunfish, northern pike, golden and silver shiners, fathead minnows.
+Fish stocked include: bluegills, channel catfish, largemouth bass, walleye, brown bullheads, redear sunfish, northern pike.
+No minnows are allowed for bait use to prevent diseases and invasive fish species.

 This small picturesque stream offers catfish at its mouth, and upstream, in the deeper slow pools, by logjams, and below the small dam west of the Highway 51 bridge.
 Smallmouth are more common upstream in the rocky pool riffle areas.
 Other game fish and carp can be taken infrequently.
 Redhorse, suckers, and a variety of minnows abound in Kilbuck Creek.